The section below covers our customer’s most frequently asked questions, based on over 40,000 service calls.

 The boiler’s “low water pressure sensor” becoming faulty can bring up an F.75 fault code.
-This is a result of the sensor not reading the water pressure correctly (possibly due to dirty system water).
+This is a result of the pressure sensor not detecting a slight rise in the water pressure when the pump starts operating (possibly due to dirty system water).
 Replacing the low water system pressure sensor should only be carried out by a Gas Safe registered engineer or installer.

 Why does the pressure keep dropping down from 1.0 bar to zero every day, on our combi boiler’s pressure gauge, causing it not to work again until we repressurise it?

-We have checked thoroughly for leaks on the heating pipework (as we were told to do), but cannot find any leaks anywhere.
+We have checked to see if our Vaillant ecoTEC boiler is leaking and have also inspected the heating pipework (as we were told to do), but cannot find any leaks anywhere.
 What else could be causing this daily pressure loss?

 A few customers unfortunately experience this annoying problem, where the boiler’s pressure gauge drops down to zero every day.
 This unexplained loss of pressure can sometimes be caused by a leak on the heating system’s pipework or radiator valve connections.
-However, we almost always find that the route cause of these pressure dropping problems is a fault within the boiler’s integral expansion vessel.
+However, we almost always find that the root cause of these Vaillant boiler pressure dropping problems is that there is an actual fault, within the Vaillant boiler’s integral expansion vessel itself.

 Due to lower than average winter temperatures in recent years, many gas boiler expansion vessels (which are inside or mounted on the back of the boiler) have become significantly deflated.
 We usually find that if pressure fluctuations occur on a daily basis, a deflated boiler expansion vessel diaphragm is the main cause.